AI-Hub-Admin/LawAgent/README.md

 ### Clio Duo

 description: Clio Duo is powered by the latest Microsoft Azure OpenAI GPT-4 technology which is your dynamic AI-powered partner, available in Clio's legal practice management software.

 website: https://clio.com

-content_tag_list: legal,law,legal practice
+tag: legal,law,legal practice

 ###  CaseText CoCounsel
 description: CoCounsel is an large language model powered by OpenAI.
 This AI tool is a legal assistant that is knowledgeable, reliable, and secure enough to support the practice of law.
 website: https://casetext.com/

-content_tag_list: legal,law,legal assistant
+tags: legal,law,legal assistant

 ### Harvey AI